 CA’s Layer7 survey reports split over whether security or usability is biggest API issue.
 AnyPresence wins top API infrastructure award.
 Plus: API design security and usability remain key, Broadcom’s open network function virtualization platform, and 11 new APIs.

 In a previous post I covered six great ways to engage your API community.
 It was based on seeing thousands of APIs—some that received developer attention and some that fell flat.
 Now I have dug into ProgrammableWeb’s directory to find the features that really seem to make a difference.
 Comparing the top 100 APIs to the rest of the pack, it’s clear that community support is a huge differentiator.

-This week, we had 54 new APIs added to our API directory including a social people search API, a multi-lingual social network, and a product information and pricing provider.
-We also discussed hackathons and the top 10 mistakes in running hackathons.
+This week, we had 52 new APIs added to our API directory including a music information site, a PassBook passes building & management service, and a financial trading platform.
+We also discussed APIs, caching, and data delivery.

 This week, we had 59 new APIs added to our API directory including a flu outbreak tracking application, an online business launching tool, and an online management system for churches.
 We also explored the top tools that help developers mock web services instead of starting from scratch.